di/talks/flpy_2017/swiss_train_deployments/talk.md

 ![](images/yehuda.jpg)

-^ The swiss don't run for trains because they want to take it easy
+^ The swiss don't run for trains because they're lazy and they want to take it easy

 ^ They don't run for trains because they're concerned about their image

 ^ They don't run for trains becaues they know there's another one coming

-^ And because they know that, they don't stress about catching trains, and they don't look dumb
+^ And because they know that, they don't stress about catching trains, and as a side-effect they don't look dumb

 ---